metio/terraform-provider-k8s/docs/data-sources/argoproj_io_argo_cd_v1beta1_manifest.md

 Optional:

+- `annotations` (Map of String) Custom annotations to pods deployed by the operator
 - `enabled` (Boolean) Enabled is the flag to enable the Application Set Controller during ArgoCD installation. (optional, default 'true')
 - `env` (Attributes List) Env lets you specify environment for applicationSet controller pods (see [below for nested schema](#nestedatt--spec--application_set--env))
 - `extra_command_args` (List of String) ExtraCommandArgs allows users to pass command line arguments to ApplicationSet controller.
 They get added to default command line arguments provided by the operator.
 Please note that the command line arguments provided as part of ExtraCommandArgs will not overwrite the default command line arguments.
 - `image` (String) Image is the Argo CD ApplicationSet image (optional)
+- `labels` (Map of String) Custom labels to pods deployed by the operator
 - `log_level` (String) LogLevel describes the log level that should be used by the ApplicationSet controller.
 Defaults to ArgoCDDefaultLogLevel if not set.
 Valid options are debug,info, error, and warn.
 - `resources` (Attributes) Resources defines the Compute Resources required by the container for ApplicationSet. (see [below for nested schema](#nestedatt--spec--application_set--resources))
 - `scm_providers` (List of String) SCMProviders defines the list of allowed custom SCM provider API URLs